Feel refreshed and reenergized without venturing far from home.

 It’s easy to do — as soon as you hear the word “vacation,” images of faraway places start dancing in your head.
 But that line of thinking may be what’s causing Americans to leave 768 million days of paid time off unused.

-While there isn’t statistical data available just yet, those unused vacation days are likely even higher now thanks to the pandemic.
-“Those of us who are newly staying at home are facing new challenges, like differentiating work hours from home hours, remembering to take regular breaks and switching off,” says Jon Staff, CEO and founder of Getaway and author of Getting Away: 75 Everyday Practices for Finding Balance in Our Always-On World.
+Even before the pandemic, many of us struggled to balance work and rest.
+With the shift to work-from-home life, we "[faced] new challenges, like differentiating work hours from home hours, remembering to take regular breaks and switching off,” says Jon Staff, CEO and founder of Getaway and author of Getting Away: 75 Everyday Practices for Finding Balance in Our Always-On World.
 “For many of us, we’ve unwittingly found ourselves working [more].”

 But the reality is that a vacation can simply mean taking a break from your day-to-day life stressors, particularly in the realm of work — which can easily be done from home.